 Almeria City has a ferry terminal, a marina and a working fishing port.
 The Port is visited by cruise liners from all over the world which moor in the port to allow their passages to embark to explore this beautiful Spanish Mediterranean City.
 Ferries also embark frequently from the port to the North Africa destinations of Melilla, Ceuta and Nador.

-Almeria has a good nightlife with a verity of music bars and discos dotted around the centre.
+Almeria has a good nightlife with a verity of music bars and discos dotted around the center.
 There's plenty of choice in both atmosphere and music, from traditional family entertainment to all night dance music.

 Almeria is by far the warmest province in the whole of Andalucía, due to the protection offered by the Sierra de Gador mountains.
 It is a highly productive agricultural area with many of Europe's vegetables being exported from Almeria.